NightOwlin27/odin-admin-dashboard/README.md

-The purpose of this project is to showcase basic understanding of CSS grid.
+The purpose of this project is to showcase a basic understanding of CSS grid.

 Project assignment/instructions can be found at: